 - Don’t stretch cold muscles as you may hurt yourself.
 Stretching should not replace a warmup.
 Before stretching, warm up with walking, jogging or cycling at low intensity for five to ten minutes.

-- Stretch after your workout when your muscles are warm
+- Stretch after your workout when your muscles are warm.

-- Trail dynamic stretching as well as static stretching.
+- Try dynamic stretching as well as static stretching.
 A dynamic warm-up involves performing movements similar to those in your sport or physical activity at a low level, then gradually increasing the speed and intensity as you warm up.

 - Strive for symmetry.
 Everyone’s genetics for flexibility are a bit different.
-Focus on having equal flexibility from one side to the other side.
+Focus on having equal flexibility from one side of your body to the other side.
 Often flexibility is not the same on both sides because we have habits of loading up one side more than the other over time.
 This increases the risk of injury but can be helped with stretching.